You decide what counts. The Lab does the math.

 The business results are scored for you.

-The Lab measures the full financial, environmental, and social performance of each company automatically.
+The Lab measures the financial, environmental, and social performance of each company automatically.
 Teams receive an Income Statement, Balance Sheet, and Cash Flow Statement, a Pollution Impact report, and an Energy Consumption report, each across five lifecycle stages, and three social assessments covering Customer and Community Care, Labor Practices, and Stakeholder Engagement.

 They present, you assess communication.